Syria Children's Crisis

 We've been in Syria since the 1970s and we're not going anywhere.
 Every day is spent working hard for children affected by this crisis - meeting their immediate needs, as well as focusing on long-term sustainable change to protect their futures.

-Here’s a look at UNICEF's work in the first half of 2024:
+Here’s a look at UNICEF's work in 2024:

 • We provided solar power to 44 Primary Health Care facilities and sourced 146 solar powered refrigerators for vaccine storage.
-These will be installed by the end of 2024.

-• Almost 600,00 children were supported to continue their education.
-We also rehabilitated and repaired 341 classrooms and provided gender-sensitive and disability-inclusive water, hygiene and sanitation facilities in the rehabilitated schools.
+• Almost 950,000 children were supported to continue their education.
+We also rehabilitated and repaired 312 classrooms and provided gender-sensitive and disability-inclusive water, hygiene and sanitation facilities in the rehabilitated schools.

-• We were able to ensure continuous safe water to support more than 14 million people.
+• We were able to ensure continuous safe water to support more than 4.6 million people.

 Türkiye-Syria Earthquake Emergency, Wafaa (9) from a school-turned-collective-shelter in Aleppo city, Syria.